-The purpose of every vision statement is to describe a desired future outcome.
-This vision guides our decision making to allow for a consistent review and discussion of economic development and the use of incentives.
-It is the intent of the Mayor and City Council, City staff, and community partners to help align and direct resources to obtain this vision.
-In 2013, the Mayor and City Council, with input from our community partners, adopted the following vision;
+A vision statement is intended to describe a desired future outcome.
+This vision guides our decision making. allowing for a consistent review and discussion of economic development and the use of incentives.
+The Mayor,City Council, City staff and community partners intend to guide and direct resources to achieve this vision.
+In 2013, the Mayor and City Council, with input from ourcommunity partners, adopted the following vision;